 And as always, stress levels, our hormones and the weather, together with getting our regular needs met well, is what must first be improved.
 It is the real medicine.

 Are you sleeping well?
 Drinking enough fresh water?
 Eating nutrious food?
-Getting a hug and getting things solved that are making you feel stressed?
+Getting fresh air, daylight, a hug and getting things solved that are making you feel stressed?
 What if you can be the medicine to someone else, that needs help to cope?
+Is there someone needing you to answer?

 Only you know what you really need.
 Dare ask yourself and get your own honest answer, regardless of what you have read about others!